msftsean/microsoft-devops-workshop/03_kubernetes_aks/01_overview/06_rbac.md

   name: jenkins
 ```

-For example, to assign a service account to a role, you might do something similar to the following.
+For example, to assign a Service Account to a Role, you might do something similar to the following:
 ```
 kind: Role
 apiVersion: rbac.authorization.k8s.io/v1beta1